 The Belgian Pride is the largest pride event in Belgium and is usually held in May.
 The Pride parade is growing each year and is well organized.
 The night of the parade, Velvet 69 usually hosts a women-only party.

 Brussels is home to a tiny street filled with gay bars.
-Unfortunately, there aren’t really any exclusively lesbian bars in Brussels.
+Unfortunately, there are no bars or cafés for women only.
 For a mixed crowd and cheap drinks, your best option is the Rainbowhouse in the Rue du Marché Au Charbon.

 Each year, visit.Brussels organizes Girls Heart Brussels, which is a multi-day event for women in Brussels.
 The event has the focus to help women explore Brussels and they choose a new theme each year.
 Girls Heart Brussels is usually held in April.
 On Saturday there is an afterparty somewhere in Brussels.
 Check the website for more information.